Nshul/cricket-cli/README.md

 Using link `cricket` would linked with this project and you can directly access it through cli

-In case you would like to return back to normal
+In case you would like to return back to normal, use
 ```
 npm unlink
 ```